 - Don't think that foreign banks are less safe than your local bank.
-Most of the time they are safer.
+Most of the time, they are safer.

-- Internet banking will as a rule NOT spare you if the internet bank operates out of a local geographically location. (ex. an american bank operating in Europe through an European bank is subject to the European legislation like an american bank operating in Argentina through and Argentinean branch is subject to the Argentinean legislation).
+- Internet banking will, as a rule, NOT spare you if the Internet bank operates out of a local geographical location. (ex.
+An American bank operating in Europe through a European bank is subject to European legislation, like an American bank operating in Argentina through an Argentinean branch is subject to Argentinean legislation).

 - Assets out of political reach will allow you to leave your home and start a new life in case of war threat.

 |As long as you declare to the IRS or Tax Authorities that you have savings abroad, you don't breach the law!

 The solutions Goldonomic offers/provides:

-- What to invest in: safe and unsafe investment instruments.
+- What to invest in safe and unsafe investment instruments.

-- Where to keep these: locally, overseas and how to open accounts overseas.
+- Where to keep these: locally, overseas, and how to open accounts overseas.

 - Which juridical structure should one keep it in?

-- Which countries are safe and which countries are a no-go?
+- Which countries are safe, and which countries are a no-go?